Roberto Cruz (taekwondo)

 Roberto "Kitoy" Cruz (born August 18, 1972) is a Filipino taekwondo practitioner.
-He is the most bemedalled taekwondo player in international competition for the Philippines.
-He competed in the 1990s and was at the tail-end of a long illustrious career when he competed in the 2000 Sydney Olympics.
+He is the most bemedaled taekwondo player in international competition for the Philippines.
+He competed in the 1990s and was at the tail-end of his career when he competed in the 2000 Sydney Olympics.
 He currently serves as one of the national coaches for the country.

 Awards and achievements

 Listed are some of his international achievements: